 Spring on Nantucket is the re-awakening of the Island.
 Winter is behind us, the daffodils, crocuses and grape hyacinths begin to bloom, the winter brown transforms to spring green again, shops begin to reopen and the Brass Lantern will be in full swing after re-opening on February 1.
 You can only live vicariously through our social media and Nantucket Whaling Museum’s Harbor Webcam for so long and we know that you are eager to get back to Nantucket!

-While we wait to hear the latest on what the new ‘normal’ will be in 2021, here is what we know so far.
-As of now, Daffodil Festival , the best way to celebrate spring, is planned for April 23-25, 2021.
-Even if Nantucket has to modify the celebration, the Island sprinkled in yellow can brighten anyone’s day.
+Daffodil Festival , the best way to celebrate spring on Nantucket, is being re-imagined this year with more virtual events.
+But, even without the Antique Car Parade, the Island’s three million daffodils can brighten anyone’s day.
 Storefronts will be decorated with spring bloom charm, restaurants will begin reopening, the beaches will be quiet and peaceful for walking and getting some fresh air as the weather begins to warm.

 One thing you can check off the list is visiting the lighthouses of Nantucket.
 For a small Island, we are the home of three unique lighthouses.

 The most popular lighthouse and most accessible by foot from Brass Lantern, is the Brant Point Lighthouse.
 If you take the ferry over, you will see the lighthouse as you approached Nantucket Harbor, but take a closer look at is when you are on Island.
 Don’t forget to throw a penny in the water when leaving to ensure a return visit.